danielcbit/apcctrl/doc/manual/cables.rst

 :Contributed by: William Stock

 The BackUPS ES has a straight through serial cable with no identification on the plugs.
-To make it work with apcupsd, specify the { UPSCABLE 940-0119A} and { UPSTYPE backups}.
+To make it work with apcctrl, specify the { UPSCABLE 940-0119A} and { UPSTYPE backups}.
 The equivalent of cable 940-0119A is done on a PCB inside the unit.